-Mediocre isn’t a term I’ve ever associated with Michael Connelly, who is unquestionably one of my favorite authors, whose Harry Bosch and Mickey Haller novels I hold in the highest regard.
+Mediocre isn’t a term I’ve ever associated with Michael Connelly, who is unquestionably one of my favourite authors, whose Harry Bosch and Mickey Haller novels I hold in the highest regard.
 But CHASING THE DIME isn’t one of his best.

 Henry Pierce is a computer entrepreneur who is days away from announcing a major breakthrough in nanotechnology.
 Henry is a workaholic – he spends his days and nights in the lab – and as a result he’s broken up with his girlfriend.
 CHASING THE DIME opens with Henry having just moved into a new apartment.
 His phone has just been connected and immediately he starts receiving calls from men asking for Lilly.
 We – like Henry – instantly connect the dots.
 Lilly is – was? – a call-girl.
 But what happened to her?
 Where has she gone?
 Pierce investigates, because Lilly’s lifestyle reminds him of his dead sister’s plight, many years ago – and what follows is a convoluted tail of deceit and murder, which ends with a cacophony of gunshots.